Trade/other name(s): Signifor, Signifor LAR, pasireotide diaspartate

 Store this medicine and injection equipment out of the reach of children and pets.
 Talk with your doctor or nurse about how to dispose of used needles and syringes in closed, puncture-resistant containers.

-This drug lowers cortisol, a hormone made by the adrenal glands.
-If cortisol levels get too low, a person may notice weakness, fatigue, poor appetite, nausea, vomiting, faintness or dizziness due to low blood pressure, or symptoms of low blood sugar (such as shakiness, hunger, nervousness, sweating, unsteadiness, confusion, or even seizures).
+This drug lowers the levels cortisol and some other hormones in the body.
+If certain hormone levels get too low, a person may notice weakness, fatigue, poor appetite, nausea, vomiting, diarrhea, faintness, or dizziness due to low blood pressure, or symptoms of low blood sugar (such as shakiness, hunger, nervousness, sweating, unsteadiness, confusion, or even seizures).
 Very low cortisol levels can even cause you to faint (pass out) or go into a coma.
 If you notice such symptoms, contact your doctor right away.
 Your doctor might need to treat this problem, and possibly lower your dose of this drug.

 Some people have a slow or irregular heartbeat while on the drug, which can make you feel weak, dizzy, or faint.
 Call your doctor right away if you notice these symptoms.